neelp03/Core-v4/githubWorkshop.md

 ### Merge
 - Once you push code, you should be able to merge into the default branch if you are the owner or have have permission
 - Otherwise, create a pull request for people to review
+- Pull request will merge files from that branch into the default branch

 ### Git rebase
 - We use git rebase when master repo has new changes that your branch doesn't have => hard to merge once you push your branch